tnn-gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/index.md

 1. **Find new versions**: Scan for dependencies and show if new versions are available.
 1. **Prompt to update versions**: Interactively prompt the user whether to update to a new version.
-1. **Find patches**: If yu chose to update to a new version, show any patches available for that version.
+1. **Find patches**: If you chose to update to a new version, show any patches available for that version.
 1. **Prompt to apply patches**: Interactively prompt the user whether to apply a patch.
 You should always review the patch source code before applying to ensure the updates are applicable and safe for your environment.
 1. **Test**: After updating the version and applying patches, run `terragrunt plan` as a quick test that everything is